 'It's A Bit Surreal': Oregon's Air Quality Suffers As Fires Complicate COVID-19 Fight

-Wildfires are destroying homes and communities on the West Coast — and they are also creating some of the world's worst air pollution, in a region usually known for its clean living and stunning views.
+Wildfires are destroying homes and communities on the West Coast — and they are also creating some of the world's worst air pollution in a region usually known for its clean living and stunning views.
 The fires and massive plumes of smoke are also affecting the fight to control COVID-19.

 The U.S. Environmental Protection Agency's air quality monitoring website Airnow.gov currently lists Portland's air as "hazardous" Monday, with air quality index readings that have ranged from 350 to more than 515.